safecass/safecass/README.md

 the development process of safety features for robot systems that physically interact with humans.

+SAFECASS is designed and developed as part of <a href='https://drive.google.com/open?id=0BwGcEiVvK4n9RUJmSXhUYW90SG8' target='_blank'>my PhD thesis</a>, which focuses on the safety of component-based medical and surgical robot systems.
+Relevant publications are available [here](https://github.com/safecass/safecass/wiki/Publications).

 *SAFECASS is currently undergoing major code restructuring to improve the overall build process with better support for unit-testing.*